Holiday inspiration currently loading...

-Today you will head further north to the small village of Brae where you will spend two nights.
+Today you will head north to the small village of Brae where you will spend two nights.

 Set on the edge of a village overlooking a peaceful bay, the original, historic building dates from the 1500’s and has benefited from many tasteful additions throughout the centuries.
 Low ceilings, winding corridors, steep steps and sloping floors all add to the characterful ambiance of the place which, rumour has it, includes its very own ghost.
 Guests comment on the friendly welcome and traditional service they have received here, and the hotel even has royal connections.
 Guests can enjoy meals in the hotel bar or restaurant, both of which offer high quality, locally-sourced produce.
 All the bedrooms are individually decorated and named after the surrounding isles, and have views of the bay or the gardens, complete with trees – a rare and welcome occurrence on Shetland.